abobija/abobija/README.md

-Here you'll find exciting projects on electronics, home automation, auto industry, software CI/CD, solution architecture, and more.
-I also maintain a [YouTube channel](https://youtube.com/@abobija) channel where I create detailed videos for each project.
+Here you'll find exciting projects on electronics, home automation, the auto industry, software CI/CD, solution architecture, and more.
+I also maintain a [YouTube channel](https://youtube.com/@abobija) where I create detailed videos for each project.

 I'm Alija.
 Thank you for visiting!